 Bedding measured as discrete surfaces in the case that those are the feature of interest (e.ulg. individual cross set surfaces for paleocurrent analysis) should be represented here.

-Not sure what this is for – anyone remember what this means or delete
+Not sure what this is for – anyone remember what this means or delete [Ollie - I think I get what is trying to be said here… “Contacts may include discrete bedding surfaces that separate small scale geologic units (eg, surfaces between individual cross-bedding sets in paleocurrent analysis”].

 Fold